 Let's walk through what to use instead of Mint, why Koody is different from other apps like Mint, and how to switch over without losing your financial history.

-Why Koody Is A Powerful Mint Alternative
+Why Koody Is A Strong Mint Alternative

 When people look for Mint alternatives, they are usually not just hunting for another app that shows charts.
 They're looking for something that gives them more control, more clarity, and less noise.